skrey/yellow-extensions/source/draft/README.md

     ---
     This is an example wiki page.

-Content file with draft status for blog:
+Content file with draft status for the blog:

     ---
     Title: Blog example